jaketae/jaketae.github.io/_posts/2020-07-10-complex-fibonacci.md

   - analysis
 ---

 A few days ago, [a video](https://www.youtube.com/watch?v=ghxQA3vvhsk) popped up in my YouTube suggestions.
-We all know how disturbingly powerful the YouTube recommendation algorithm is: more than 90 percent of the times, I thorougly enjoy all suggestions put forth by the mastermind algorithm.
+We all know how disturbingly powerful the YouTube recommendation algorithm is: more than 90 percent of the times, I thoroughly enjoy all suggestions put forth by the mastermind algorithm.
 This time was no exception: in fact, I enjoyed it so much that I decided to write a short blog post about it.
 Also a quick plug: if you haven't checked out Matt Parker's channel, I highly recommend that you do.

 Let's dive right into today's topic: extending the fibonacci sequence to complex numbers.